 The National Parks and Wildlife Service on-line mapping tool was consulted to check if the leak location lies close to designated ecologically sensitive areas.
-The River Tolka estuary extends to within 350m of the leak location and it forms part of the South Dublin Bay and River Tolka Estuary Special Protection Area (SPA - site code 004024).
-The River Tolka runs immediately to the north of the leak location and discharges to the above-mentioned estuary.
+There are no designated ecologically sensitive areas within a 2 km radius of the leak location.